vibe-d/webchat-tutorial/tutorial/tutorial.md

 		// ...
 	}

-We will use Redis' PubSub functionality to notify the clients about new messages.
-The subscriber is bound to the channel "webchat", which will be used to send names of chat rooms that have just received a new message.
-Whenever we receive such a message, we'll emit the message event of that particular room.
+Simple as that.
 Now let's replace the actual string array of messages with a `RedisList!string`:

 	final class Room {
 		RedisDatabase db;